ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Building a Mobile App in Houston?
-Start With the Business Problem - <a href="https://agilestormers.medium.com/building-a-mobile-app-in-houston-start-with-the-business-problem-33307bc83445?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Demystifying HarmonyOS NEXT: A Deep Dive Into the Architecture, ArkUI, and Distributed Core - <a href="https://medium.com/@md.abir1203/demystifying-harmonyos-next-a-deep-dive-into-the-architecture-arkui-and-distributed-core-a223e66cb615?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Agile Stormers`**
+✍️ **posted by `Mohammad Abir Abbas`**

-<blockquote>Building a Mobile App in Houston?
-Start With the Business Problem
+<blockquote>A world-class, under-the-hood breakdown of Huawei’s “Pure HarmonyOS” SDK for engineers and architects.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Capability-Driven Contracts: Decoupling Features from the Host App - <a href="https://medium.com/@jeremy_jessup/capability-driven-contracts-decoupling-features-from-the-host-app-064b0ac26f86?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Website Designer in Uttarakhand — Modern Websites for Growing Businesses - <a href="https://medium.com/@mediluxayurveda95/website-designer-in-uttarakhand-modern-websites-for-growing-businesses-8345201b8898?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeremy Jessup`**
+✍️ **posted by `Mediluxayurveda`**

-<blockquote>A reference architecture for orchestrating apps with an event bus, capability protocol, and opaque messaging envelopes.
+<blockquote>Looking for a website designer in Uttarakhand who can create a modern, professional, mobile-friendly, and business-focused website?
+Next…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Reviving Potato  Machine For Android Development in 0$ RAM Upgrade - <a href="https://blog.stackademic.com/reviving-potato-machine-for-android-development-in-0-ram-upgrade-dc41f4e88033?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Much Does It Cost to Build a Mobile App in 2026? - <a href="https://medium.com/@orbilectlabs/how-much-does-it-cost-to-build-a-mobile-app-in-2026-eecb50e2e11b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chetan Gupta`**
+✍️ **posted by `Orbilectlabs`**

-<blockquote>The cheapest RAM upgrade on an 8GB relic is getting every tool to agree on which Java it is using.
+<blockquote>Building a mobile app in 2026 is no longer just about writing code and publishing an app to the App Store or Google Play.
+Modern…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Tecno Pova Slim KM9 Flash File (Stock ROM) [2026] # - <a href="https://medium.com/@queenhania545/tecno-pova-slim-km9-flash-file-stock-rom-2026-f1c7b53f68a8?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Application Lifecycle Management Tools for Software Testing in 2026 - <a href="https://jennykeeper.medium.com/best-application-lifecycle-management-tools-for-software-testing-in-2026-72ab19947bb9?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rimshi Tech`**
+✍️ **posted by `Jenny Keeper`**

-<blockquote>The **Tecno Pova Slim KM9 Flash File** is the official stock firmware package designed for the Tecno Pova Slim KM9.
+<blockquote>Test management has transitioned from decentralized spreadsheets to centralised enterprise platforms.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Premium Interlocking Paver Blocks for Strong and Long-Lasting Outdoor Surfaces - <a href="https://medium.com/@prozeneatsoffpage/premium-interlocking-paver-blocks-for-strong-and-long-lasting-outdoor-surfaces-3856657871dd?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Android Foldables and Flip Phones: A Practical Development Guide for 2026 - <a href="https://halilozel1903.medium.com/android-foldables-and-flip-phones-a-practical-development-guide-for-2026-479582840475?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prozensoft Technologies Private Limited`**
+✍️ **posted by `Halil Özel`**

-<blockquote>Interlocking paver blocks are one of the most reliable paving solutions for residential, commercial, industrial, and infrastructure…
+<blockquote>How to build adaptive, fold-aware Android interfaces without turning your codebase into a collection of device checks.
 Continue reading on Medium »</blockquote>

-<h3>6.
-What Gemini 3.7 Flash Can Teach Beginners About Testing AI-Generated App UI in 2026 - <a href="https://marcusykim.medium.com/what-gemini-3-7-flash-can-teach-beginners-about-testing-ai-generated-app-ui-in-2026-2c4541b05e9c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marcus Kim`**

-<blockquote>Google says its latest workhorse model follows visual references more closely.
-Continue reading on Medium »</blockquote>

-<h3>7.
-VeilReader: local-first quantum tarot with a calm ritual draw - <a href="https://medium.com/@connor_43960/veilreader-local-first-quantum-tarot-with-a-calm-ritual-draw-375a8fbdbf61?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Knox Studios`**

-<blockquote>VeilReader is Knox Studios’ Quantum Tarot app: a ritual shuffle, a 78-card table, and a journal that stays on your device — no mandatory…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Your User’s Password Just Became a JPEG on Disk — and You Didn’t Save It - <a href="https://medium.com/@salesfrancisco73/your-users-password-just-became-a-jpeg-on-disk-and-you-didn-t-save-it-78ce424bfb79?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Buying a OnePlus or Nothing Phone With Crypto: What’s Actually Out There - <a href="https://medium.com/@mobilesluxe/buying-a-oneplus-or-nothing-phone-with-crypto-whats-actually-out-there-db1a44c0cd1b?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Francisco Sales`**
+✍️ **posted by `Buy Premium Smartphones With Crypto`**

-<blockquote>The Android Recents snapshot, what FLAG_SECURE actually protects, and the three places where it quietly fails.
+<blockquote>Search for this and you’ll mostly find OnePlus’s old blockchain-wallet rumors from years back.
+Here’s what buying one with crypto actually…
 Continue reading on Medium »</blockquote>

 <h3>2.
-JJ Game App Download Latest Version for Android 2026 - <a href="https://medium.com/@newlatestpakpaks/jj-game-app-download-latest-version-for-android-2026-5a93064e0ab6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Coroutine Tests Are Flaky Because You Have Two Clocks Running - <a href="https://proandroiddev.com/your-coroutine-tests-are-flaky-because-you-have-two-clocks-running-dfc2382909af?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NewLatestpakpaks`**
+✍️ **posted by `André Nogueira`**

-<blockquote>JJ Game is a mobile gaming application associated with a range of entertainment categories for Android users in Pakistan.
-The official…
+<blockquote>I’ve seen many projects where coroutine tests were flaky.
+All green on my machine.
+Occasional red tests running the suite in managed…
-Continue reading on Medium »</blockquote>
+Continue reading on ProAndroidDev »</blockquote>

 <h3>3.
-PK116 Game APK Download Online Earning App For Android - <a href="https://medium.com/@pkrgames845/pk116-game-apk-download-online-earning-app-for-android-3e8d865e4ee5?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+OKPKR Game APK in Pakistan Online Real Money App 2026 - <a href="https://medium.com/@pkrgameapk/okpkr-game-apk-in-pakistan-online-real-money-app-2026-cb2c90474fe3?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pkrgames`**
+✍️ **posted by `Pkrgameapk`**

-<blockquote>PK116 is a new entertainment platform designed for Pakistani users who enjoy different mobile games.
+<blockquote>OKPKR is a new entertainment and gaming platform attracting attention among Pakistani users who enjoy playing different games on mobile…
 Continue reading on Medium »</blockquote>

 <h3>4.
-IC777 Game APK 2026 Download: Real Earning App with JazzCash Withdrawal in Pakistan - <a href="https://medium.com/@herrypoor786/ic777-game-apk-2026-download-real-earning-app-with-jazzcash-withdrawal-in-pakistan-f088a0bef080?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Migrate Android Architecture One Decision at a Time - <a href="https://medium.com/@gsrajeni/migrate-android-architecture-one-decision-at-a-time-6480b0000a5c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Herrypoor`**
+✍️ **posted by `Gourango Sutradhar (Gourab)`**

-<blockquote>Online earning apps are getting very popular in Pakistan in 2026.
-If you are looking for a way to make extra income from your mobile, you…
+<blockquote>Large rewrites promise consistency.
+Smaller migrations make it easier to see whether the new boundary is actually helping.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Design Patterns Explained (With Real Android Examples) - <a href="https://medium.com/@sehajkahlon437/design-patterns-explained-with-real-android-examples-40b46cd1e2af?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your First Unit Test in Android: Start With the Repository - <a href="https://medium.com/@aloksingh191196/your-first-unit-test-in-android-start-with-the-repository-8ff78f97901c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sehaj kahlon`**
+✍️ **posted by `Alok Singh`**

-<blockquote>I knew zero about design patterns.
-Then I finally understood them.
+<blockquote>Part 1 of 2 — testing the data layer with MockK and coroutines-test
 Continue reading on Medium »</blockquote>

+<h3>6.
+APK vs Google Play: Different Ways to Install Android Apps - <a href="https://medium.com/@maasiliy21/apk-vs-google-play-different-ways-to-install-android-apps-1a806b25c364?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maasiliy`**

+<blockquote>APK vs Google Play: Different Ways to Install Android Apps
+Continue reading on Medium »</blockquote>

+<h3>7.
+Two Phones, One Interface: An RPC Framework for Android Device-to-Device - <a href="https://medium.com/@donlyconanpc/two-phones-one-interface-an-rpc-framework-for-android-device-to-device-f7a86de7091b?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Donly Conan`**

+<blockquote>Introducing a Kotlin framework that turns BLE, Bluetooth Classic, and local Wi-Fi into a single typed service call — and is honest about…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
+Everything You Need to Know About Apple Silicon: Universal Binaries, Rosetta, Native Apps, & More - <a href="https://hari51215.medium.com/everything-you-need-to-know-about-apple-silicon-universal-binaries-rosetta-native-apps-more-faf03a5f44ed?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Being Hari `**

+<blockquote>Why Apple’s Apple Silicon docs are a checklist from the Intel transition, not a framework — and when you’ll actually need them.
+Continue reading on Medium »</blockquote>

+<h3>2. iOS Developers Will Be Asked Technical Questions About Swift During Their Interview - <a href="https://medium.com/@3daysofswift/ios-developers-will-be-asked-technical-questions-about-swift-during-their-interview-01b3d9cbbb40?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `3DaysOf Swift`**

+<blockquote>iOS Developers Will Be Asked Technical Questions About Swift During Their Interview
+Continue reading on Medium »</blockquote>

+<h3>3.
+Why FlutterError.onError Isn’t Enough for Real Native Crashes - <a href="https://mohammadmahd.medium.com/why-fluttererror-onerror-isnt-enough-for-real-native-crashes-5e842eba169d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mohammad Mahdi`**

+<blockquote>Most Flutter developers think they’re covered.
+Continue reading on Medium »</blockquote>

+<h3>4.
 Quick Story: Fixing SwiftUI text behaviour while animating - <a href="https://medium.com/@NikolaStanchev/quick-story-fixing-swiftui-text-behaviour-while-animating-9116c2a8d4e0?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nikola Stanchev`**

 <blockquote>While working on a new toasts functionality my to-do app — The Tasks App I encountered a weird and annoying issue while trying to animate…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 Mastering Concurrency: A Deep Dive into Grand Central Dispatch and NSOperation - <a href="https://medium.com/@infinityvaibhav/mastering-concurrency-a-deep-dive-into-grand-central-dispatch-and-nsoperation-8ced6d421905?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vaibhav`**

 <blockquote>When building robust applications for macOS and iOS, managing concurrency is crucial to keep your user interfaces responsive while heavy…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>6.
 I Built an iPhone Photo Cleaner That Never Uploads Your Camera Roll - <a href="https://medium.com/@simplylizz/i-built-an-iphone-photo-cleaner-that-never-uploads-your-camera-roll-064d6864779e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `simplylizz`**

 <blockquote>Yes, I built yet another photo cleaner for iPhone.
-Continue reading on Medium »</blockquote>

-<h3>4.
-I Thought I Knew My iPhone.
-These 10 Features Proved Me Wrong - <a href="https://medium.com/@simpleandkind788/i-thought-i-knew-my-iphone-these-10-features-proved-me-wrong-c9b1311d54e3?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeeshan Saghir`**

-<blockquote>These are the iPhone features I wish I had discovered years ago.
-Continue reading on Medium »</blockquote>

-<h3>5.
-Reverse Engineering Mobile Binaries with Ghidra and Frida: Reading the Machine Code You Shipped - <a href="https://medium.com/@abied.abiad/reverse-engineering-mobile-binaries-with-ghidra-and-frida-reading-the-machine-code-you-shipped-58e19154945f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdulrahman Mohamed`**

-<blockquote>Down to the Metal, Part 3 of 3: enough ARM64 to read a function you did not write, what Ghidra’s decompiler is actually doing, and how…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Apple's first foldable iPhone may not reach everyone at launch - <a href="https://medium.com/@pennedbyhim/apples-first-foldable-iphone-may-not-reach-everyone-at-launch-ff84c9602d0b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akash Pandey`**

-<blockquote>Apple’s first foldable iPhone may launch in the US first, with supply and testing issues delaying its arrival in other key markets.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Escaping the SwiftUI Performance Trap: 4 Hard Lessons from Production - <a href="https://medium.com/@charu.dev/escaping-the-swiftui-performance-trap-4-hard-lessons-from-production-77f59476c2d7?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Charu Gupta`**

-<blockquote>When you first start building with SwiftUI, everything feels deceptively simple.
 Continue reading on Medium »</blockquote>